menghanhui/r3bl.blog/stuff-i-like/index.md

   feature: abstract-1
 ---

 I decided to ditch the classic blogroll, so in this page, I will present you the list of softwares, services, organizations and blogs that I particularly like and use or visit on a regular basis.
 This page is regularly updated, so keep an eye on it from time to time.
-I have to warn you that this is a pretty big list, so I decided to organize it in categories.
+I have to warn you that this is a pretty big list, so I've decided to organize it in four different categories.

 1. <a href="#software">My Software Pack</a>
 2. <a href="#web-services">My Web Services Pack</a>